with-code-example/golang-with-code-example/content/blog/handy-golang-cheatsheet-for-quick-reference.md

 - `package main` - Defines the main package for the program.
 Every Go program must declare a main package.
 - `import "fmt"` - Imports the fmt package, which contains functions for formatted I/O.
 - `func main()` - Defines the main function that will run when executing the program.
-- `fmt.Println("Hello World!")` - Calls the Println function from the fmt package to print "Hello World!" to the console.
+- `fmt.Println("Hello World!")` - Calls the Println function from the fmt package to print "Hello World!" to the console

 </div>
 <div class="col-md-6">